 Hair Dryer

-You should go with your hairdryer too.
+It would be best if you went with your hairdryer too.
 However, be sure that the hospital does condone plug-in devices because not all hospitals are comfortable with such.

 Underwear

-The hospital will provide disposable underwear for you but it’s not ideal to completely bank on theirs.
+The hospital will provide disposable underwear for you, but it’s not ideal to completely bank on theirs.

 The postpartum period is not certain—you might bleed more than expected.